-On the Advanced tab, set the Interworking Profile field to the interworking profile for TELUS defined in Section 7.5.2.
-Set the Signaling Manipulation Script to TelusManip2 defined in Section 7.6.1.
+On the Advanced tab, set the Interworking Profile field to the interworking profile for CBTS defined in Section 7.5.2.

-7.8.
+7.7.
 Application Rules

 An application rule defines the allowable SIP applications and associated parameters.
-An application rule is one component of the larger endpoint policy group defined in Section 7.11.
-For the compliance test, the predefined default-trunk application rule (shown below) was used for both Session Manager and the TELUS SIP server.
+An application rule is one component of the larger endpoint policy group defined in Section 7.10.
+For the compliance test, the predefined default-trunk application rule (shown below) was used for both Session Manager and the CBTS SIP server.